cfsengineering/CEASIOMpy/doc/source/user_guide/modules/CPACS2SUMO/index.rst

 Limitations
 -----------

-Some special geometry are possible with CPACS but not with SUMO.
+Some special geometries are possible with CPACS but not with SUMO.
 This is mainly due to the multible possible tranfomation on section (translation,scaling,rotation).
 Also the interpolation of surfaces between existing sections may differ.
-You sould always check the SUMO file when it is the first time you convert it.
+You should always check the SUMO file when it is the first time you convert it.

 More information
 ----------------